-National Institute of Mental Health.
+National Institute of Mental Health website.
 Fact sheet on stress.

 Vaccarino V, Bremner JD.
 Psychiatric and behavioral aspects of cardiovascular disease.
 In: Zipes DP, Libby P, Bonow RO, Mann DL, Tomaselli GF, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 11th ed.
 Philadelphia, PA: Elsevier; 2019:chap 96.